Ruby / Ae / August 30th, 2113

 I can’t help but grin to myself like a bumbling, self-deprecating idiot.
 My dad looks over, and even though he shouldn’t care my spirit is immediately lost and my smile fades away.
 I turn from him and stare at the sun through the passenger window.
 I don’t care if he looks.
 At least that’s what I’m telling myself.
 I just don’t want to think about school.

 A few seconds later I continue the game.
 After most of the crowd has passed I place the blot over a particularly odd body, who is tall, waxy, and not really dressed in anything you’d call clothes.
 I rub my eyes and stare again.
-It’s a robot helping another old lady keep her footing across the street, and I actually smile watching them because it’s so cliche and cute.
+It’s a robot helping a different old lady keep her footing across the street, and I actually smile watching them because it’s so cliche and cute.
 Dad catches me looking.
 I don’t care.

 I adjust myself in my seat before my dad wonders what I’m doing.
 My eyes hurt and I feel like a headache is coming on, but I think I’ll be okay.